-The 'Black Santa' tradition at Belfast Cathedral was started 45 years ago by Dean Sammy Crooks.
+The 'Black Santa' tradition at Belfast Cathedral was started in 1976 by Dean Sammy Crooks.
 The local press described Dean Crooks as Belfast's Black Santa.

 A local tradition